awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 ## AWS CLI<a name="USER_ImportAuroraCluster.CLI"></a>

-You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora DB cluster\.
+You can migrate a DB snapshot of an RDS for MySQL DB instance to create an Aurora DB cluster\.
 The new DB cluster is then populated with the data from the DB snapshot\.
 The DB snapshot must come from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
 For more information, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 If the DB snapshot is not in the AWS Region where you want to locate your data, copy the DB snapshot to that AWS Region\.
 For more information, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

-You can create an Aurora DB cluster from a DB snapshot of an Amazon RDS MySQL DB instance by using the [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html) command with the following parameters:
+You can create an Aurora DB cluster from a DB snapshot of an RDS for MySQL DB instance by using the [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html) command with the following parameters:
 + `--db-cluster-identifier`

   The name of the DB cluster to create\.